rfulwell/itr8me/about.markdown

 My name is Rob and this is my blog.

+Everything on this site is a work in progress and I'm grateful for all feedback.

 I have been working in technology for three decades and along the way, I've learned a few things and developed some opinions.
 This blog is my attempt to share kernels of wisdom that I've found valuable and perhaps discuss some interesting open questions.